JakobMiksch/osm-feature-info/README.md

 ### From scratch

-1. Ensure you have a Postgres/PostGIS database available
+1. Ensure you have a Postgres/PostGIS database available and run `postgres/docker-entrypoint-initdb.d/01_create_postgis.sql`.
 2. Install [osm2pgsql](https://osm2pgsql.org/) with minimal version `2.0.0`
 3. Setup Themepark